Realities, Rules & Requirements

 Many, but not all, dietary preferences can be accommodated.
 Please review complete details on the realities of the food provided here: Food is Fuel

-During the program, our focus on risk management and the overall experience of the team necessitates the following requirements of all participants:
+During the program, our focus on risk management and overall experience of the team necessitates the following requirements of all participants:

 Each student must be able to exercise sound judgment, with and without direct supervision.